 In 20xx, a civil war broke out in a small country in Asia in spite of the dispatch of UN forces.
 But a picture taken by accident in the battlefield accelerates the peace process: a photograph of a flag, which became the symbol of peace.
 However, just before the peace agreement is finalized, the flag is stolen by an armed extremist group in order to obstruct the truce.
 To rescue the flag, the UN sends the Special Development Command (SDC, which is armed with the High Agility Versatile Weapon Carrier (HAVWC)), along with an embedded photojournalist to record their activities.
 That photojournalist is Saeko Shirasu—the young camerawoman who took the picture of the flag.

-These are all instances captured on film for everyone to witness.
-Images that could convey meaning, even for those without firsthand experience.
+These are all instances captured on film, images that could convey meaning, regardless of personal connection or circumstances.

 "A picture is worth a thousand words."

 Documenting the civil war of a fictional country named Uddiyana, the show centers around a mission to retrieve a flag that’s become a symbol of peace, not only for the country’s residence but also the international community at large, after a photo was taken of it that immortalized its status as such.
-And while this retrieval mission is carried out by a small military unit in accompaniment with the same photographer responsible for giving the flag its fame, being brought onboard to help chronicle the mission’s success; the bigger truth for the mission’s significance gets unearthed in the process.
-As the agenda of all sides involved in the conflict, both domestically and on an international stage, slowly makes itself known to the people involved, what started off as a straightforward mission for an idealistic cause has effectively been turned into a labyrinth maze of political shuffleboarding.
+And while this retrieval mission is carried out by a small military unit in accompaniment with the same photographer responsible for giving the flag its fame—being brought onboard to help chronicle the mission’s success; the bigger truth for the mission’s significance gets unearthed in the process, as the agenda of all sides involved in the conflict—both domestically and on an international stage—slowly makes itself known to the people involved.
+What had started off as a straightforward mission for an idealistic cause was effectively turned into a labyrinth maze of political shuffleboarding.
 A maze that our characters find themselves becoming involuntary pawns in, as it slowly divulges into an elaborate zero-sum game.

-What should be understood right up front is that the intended countries being emulated to create this fictional land is of little relevance, as the true importance here is how it will come to represent attributes of everyday conflict seen whenever bigger governing bodies meddle in the dispute of domestic issues.
+What should be understood right up front is that the intended countries being emulated to create this fictional land is of little relevance, as the real importance here is how it will come to represent attributes of everyday conflict seen whenever bigger governing bodies meddle in the domestic dispute of smaller nations.
 Flag slowly unveils all the chess pieces involved by situating its focus with people who find themselves being designated as the middlemen of public awareness and what occurs at ground zero.

 The anime shows everything in a POV (point of view) perspective.
 Well, to be more accurate, all the events are documented through recording devices located throughout the series.
-Daily diary vlogs that Saeko makes entries into; the accumulated recordings from her camera; photographs and videos taken from colleagues; security camera footage implanted in vehicles and buildings; every other method of data capturing in-between – Flag changes how we perceive this world by essentially turning it into moments stockpiled and fine-tuned through our very own viewfinder.
+Diary vlog entries made by Saeko herself, the accumulated recordings of her handheld camera.
+Photographs and video recordings taken from other colleagues, footage gathered from implanted security cameras located in military vehicles and buildings.
+News coverage broadcasted over the airwaves and amateur videos taken within the city.
+Every method of data capturing is account for, each going towards creating the "bigger picture"; Flag changes how we perceive this world by turning it into instances stockpiled and fine-tuned through our very own viewfinder.
+Our method of seeing this world becomes a "lens" within itself.
 There’s no cheating with elaborate aerial shots intended to enhance the action.
 Nor are there moments that make you question “Who’s filming this right now?”
 No, the creative minds behind this series treat their subject matter with respect, never giving into the temptation of excessive theatrics to heighten its drama.
 If it can’t be realistically captured, it does not get occupied space in this screenplay.
 This is what grants the show that coveted intimacy that many other creators would kill for.
 That feeling of isolation and immersion with the people we follow.
 The viewer isn’t granted a chance to become omnipresent, to shift through scene transitions or have everything laid at their feet through verbal narration.
-No, the only knowledge we acquire comes from events we see happen at real-time with the people we follow or come in the form of visual archives stored by multimedia devices that are offered to us to dissect whatever we will from it.
+The only knowledge we acquire comes from events we see happen at real-time with the people we follow or come in the form of visual archives stored by multimedia devices that are offered to us to dissect whatever we will from it.

 By doing this, the show can keep everything up close and personal, something that’s made all the more impressive given the all-encompassing nature of the civil war set on center-stage.